 - 1 Press the MODE button on the measurement screen several times to display the BLUETOOTH screen. - 2 Press the AIR button to select "ON" or "OFF", then press the MODE button.
+The default setting is "OFF".

 "END" appears and the display returns to the screen in Step 1.